-DJI Spark Compact Drone is the most compact drone the company has released, weighing no more than a can of soda and fitting into the palm of your hand. rom the Phantom to the Mavic, DJI is known for its drones.
+rom the Phantom to the Mavic, DJI is known for its drones.
 This summer, the company stepped up the competition with its newest addition, the Spark.
 Just by looking at it, it is not like the rest of the DJI drones – literally.
-The
+The DJI Spark is the most compact drone the company has released, weighing no more than a can of soda and fitting into the palm of your hand.

 For consumers, the Spark caused heads to turn since its size is convenient for those wanting to pack light.
 But with innovation, there are sometimes downfalls with certain products and we’re here to break down if the DJI Spark is the perfect drone for you.

-It is obvious that DJI Spark Compact’s design is one of the main features that make it attractive.
-The compact size means it’s easy to travel with as you can slide it into any bag with no issue.
+It is obvious that the DJI Spark’s compact design is one of the main features that make it attractive.
+The small size means it’s easy to travel with as you can slide it into any bag with no issue.
 It also comes in a variety of colors – Alpine White, Sky Blue, Meadow Green, Lava Red, and Sunrise Yellow.
 The colors are something different in the drone world as most drones tend to be either white, black, or grey.
 You’ll be able to choose a color that pops now.

 As compact as the DJI Spark might be, this is mainly due to the body.
 Unfortunately, the propellers don’t fold into the drone like the Mavic Pro but you can still fold the propellers to make it smaller.